-The cost of search and rescue operations in the remote waters of the southern latitudes has triggered periodic debate in countries such as Australia, which along with New Zealand and Chile, are bound by international maritime law to perform rescues in the southern latitudes.
+The cost of search and rescue operations in remote waters has triggered periodic debate in countries such as Australia, which along with New Zealand and Chile among others, are bound by international maritime law to perform rescues in the southern latitudes.

-The Vendee Globe, a single-handed race in which some of the world's best sailors shoot around Antarctica in the remote and dangerous Southern Ocean, has had its share of rescues — some successful, some not.
+The Vendee Globe, a single-handed race in which some of the world's best sailors shoot around Antarctica, has had its share of rescues — some successful, some not.

 In 2008, the Australian Navy frigate HMAS Arunta rescued two Vendee Globe competitors — French yachtsman Yann Elies, who was severely injured, and Britain's Mike Golding, whose boat lost its mast.
 The Australian media put the cost of picking them from the Southern Ocean at $1 million.